Steeton with Eastburn

 Steeton with Eastburn is a civil parish within the City of Bradford Metropolitan District, West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it has, according to the 2001 census, a population of 4,277, increasing to 4,375 at the 2011 Census.
 The parish includes the villages of Steeton and Eastburn.

 It has a small parish school and public transport links to local towns and cities.
 It also has a local newsagents, a transport cafe and a children's park.
 On the outskirts of Steeton is Steeton and Silsden Station.
-Cricketer's Walk takes you to the cricket and football pitch.

 Located in the parish is Airedale General Hospital, which lies between Steeton and Eastburn.

 History

-The Domesday Book lists Steeton and Eastburn as belonging to Gamal Barn including 5¼ carucates of ploughland (630 acres/262 ha).
-The Norman conquest of England made it part of the lands of Gilbert Tison, but by 1118 Tison had suffered a demotion and his lands returned to the king.
+The Domesday Book of 1086 lists Steeton and Eastburn as belonging to Gamal Barn including 5¼ carucates of ploughland (630 acres/262 ha).
+The Norman Conquest of England made it part of the lands of Gilbert Tison, but by 1118 Tison had suffered a demotion and his lands returned to the king.
 They were then given to Lord Percy.